Battle Club: Volume 1

-Mocichi attempts to make his mark as the dominant male at Swan Academy Senior High School by beating everyone with a baseball bat.
-Unimpressed, a senior student punches him into Tamako.
-Mocichi challenges Tamako, who soundly beats him.
-Mocichi is stripped of his pants and tied to a fence half-naked.
-Embarrassed, he enters the Swan Wrestling Club where he witnesses Tamako being punished for failing in an errand.
+Mokichi attempts to become the "dominant male" at Swan Academy Senior High School by beating everyone with a baseball bat.
+Unimpressed, a senior student punches him, causing him to collide with Tamako.
+Mokichi challenges Tamako, who soundly beats him, after which he is stripped of his pants and tied to a fence half-naked.
+Embarrassed, he enters the Swan Wrestling Club where he witnesses Tamako being punished for failing an errand.
 Seeing the girl who beat him be beaten, he requests to join the club.